 This is at the heart of the learning journeys with good quality texts chosen to lead the learning.
 We focus on reading; writing and speaking and listening.

 There is a strong focus on developing children's mental arithmetic through a structured programme which supports the daily maths lessons in particular their problem solving skills.
-A range of areas are taught including numbers, shape, space, measure and data handling.
+A range of areas are taught including number; ratio and proportion; measurement; geometry; algebra, measurement and statistics.

 Children are taught the essential aspects of knowledge, methods, processes and uses of science through the disciplines of biology, chemistry and physics.
 This gives them the foundations for understanding many aspects of the world.